 - Demographically Focused: Well, some MVNOs are demographically focused.
 For instance, Great Call and Consumer Cellular are focused on senior citizens.
 Some MVNOs are for those seeking flexibility while others are perfect for the student budget.

 - Flexible Plans: The good news is that there is an MVNO for everyone out there.
 Some MVNOs, like US Mobile, offer fully customizable plans.
 These MVNOs can be enticing for many customers.
 Others, like Boost Mobile, offer a severely limited plan selection.
 However, there are so many MVNOs out in the wild, each with a variety of plans, that flexibility is of no concern.
 Do note that each MVNO has their own set of features and limitations.
 One MVNO could charge activation fees and commit to overage charges.
 Another may offer monthly installments - depending on credit approval - for their phones and charge you for mobile hotspot access.

 - Poor Phone Selection: Unfortunately, a lot of MVNOs do not have the best phone selection.
-For example, Google's Project Fi only offers three devices.
+For example, Google's Google Fi only offers three devices.
 However, there are plenty of MVNOs out there that feature bring your own phone programs and you'll be able to - depending on the carrier - take advantage of a free SIM card.

 - Deprioritization - Okay, so this isn't the case with many MVNOs.
 Some, however, will be deprioritized compared to the big four networks.
 As I've stated earlier, Cricket Wireless cannot utilize the maximum speeds its host network, AT&T, offers.
 And that's just one example.

 Related: There are different types of SIM cards offered.
 Different phones require different SIM cards.
 You can learn more by reading our guide here.

 Who Would Adopt a Big Carrier?